 Hedgehog friendly campus

 In January 2020, the University of Edinburgh was awarded bronze accreditation as a Hedgehog Friendly Campus.
 Training was provided for 20 volunteers who carried out a hedgehog footprint survey on the Easter Bush campus.
-Hog prints were found in three locations, as a result cameras were set up in these locations to gather further evidence of their presence.
-A similar footprint survey at Pollock Halls also had positive results.
+Hog prints were found in three locations, as a result, cameras were set up in these locations to gather further evidence of their presence.
+Similar footprint surveys at Pollock Halls, Peffermill Playing Fields and the Centre for Regenerative Medicine at BioQuarter also had positive results.

 'How Green Is Your Campus?' project